Utah Olympic Park

 The Utah Olympic Park is a winter sports park built for the 2002 Winter Olympics, and is located in Summit County (28 mi east of Salt Lake City) northwest of Park City, Utah, United States.
 During the 2002 games the park hosted the bobsleigh, skeleton, luge, ski jumping, and Nordic combined events.
-It still serves a training center for Olympic and development level athletes.
+It still serves as a training center for Olympic and development level athletes.

 History

 Like the Utah Olympic Oval and Soldier Hollow, the park was designed and built specifically for the Olympic games under the supervision of the Salt Lake Organizing Committee (SLOC).
 The 1989 Olympic referendum, passed by Utahns, allowed for taxpayer money to fund a winter sports park, which would be used if Salt Lake City won its bid for either the 1998 or 2002 Winter Olympics; Olympic funds and revenue would then be used to repay the state.
 In 1990 the Utah Sports Authority announced their plans to build the park, which included ski jumps and a bobsled-luge track, in Bear Hollow near Park City.
 Before construction on the park began, it faced criticism from local landowners and citizens of Summit County, concerned over traffic and environmental effects.
 Construction got underway following a groundbreaking ceremony on May 29, 1991.
 The original estimated park cost was $26.3 million and included the ski jumps, bobsled-luge track, and a day lodge, all to be completed by September 1992.
 The majority of the park was designed and engineered by Eckhoff, Watson, and Preator Engineering, and its joint venture partner, Van Boerum & Frank Associates, all of Salt Lake City.

 After Salt Lake City lost its bid to host the 1998 Winter Olympics in 1991, the Utah Sports Authority gained permission from the United States Olympic Committee (USOC) to slow down construction on the park, extending its planned opening date.
 Four of the park's ski jumps (18, 38, 65 and 90 meters) were completed and opened on December 12, 1992, and were formally dedicated in a ceremony on January 9, 1993.
 On July 31, 1993 the summer training facilities at the park, which included a ski jumping pool, were dedicated.
 The park's day lodge, located near the base of the jumps, was completed in late summer 1993.